Radoslav-Atanasov/Dietian-website/README.md

 # Dietitian-website
-This is a demo website, made with html, css, vanilla js, jquery.
+This is a demo website, made with html, css, vanilla js and jquery.